FabioLolix/distroware.gitlab.io/docs/lists/Linux_unredestributable_software.md

+---
+layout: post
+title: Unredestributable software on Linux
+---

+### Unredestributable

-ffmpeg with enabled --nonfree
+* ffmpeg with enabled --nonfree

-JDK, JRE, Oracle VM VirtualBox Extension Pack (Oracle)
+* JDK, JRE, Oracle VM VirtualBox Extension Pack (Oracle)

-Google Chrome, widevine, chrome remote desktop
+* Google Chrome, Widevine (Google)

-Spotify
+* Spotify

-Discord

-Unity editor

-packettracer (Cisco)
+* packettracer (Cisco)

-Mathematica
+* Mathematica

+* Visual Studio Code, the Microsoft proprietary package (Code source is MIT licensed instead)

+* Microsoft Edge Browser (Microsoft)

+* GitKraken

+* Discord (permission granted to Arch Linux)

+* Typora (All Rights Reserved)

+* TeamViewer

+***

+### No license in package or unclear

+* Slack desktop, copyright file (3 copy) contain the list of OSS used and its license but not for the program.

+* Zoom, no license included

+* Skype, contain the default chromium list of OSS used and its license and another file notice.txt contain the list of OSS used and its license but not for the program.

+* VueScan, no license included

+* Unity editor, need to re-check

+* VmWare Workstation, unclear, need to finish to check

+***

+### Other packages controlled

+* Space Cadet Pinball by k4zmu2a, is a decompilation of the 3D Pinball game for Windows; is not reverse engineered as reported on FlatHub

+* ttf-ms-fonts, Microsoft EULA, redestributable